EEPE and COVID-19

 Dates of the Course

-The EEPE course starts on Mondays at 8:30am and finishes on the last Friday at mid-day (in 2017 it will exceptionally finish at 1pm).
+The EEPE course starts on Mondays at 8:30am and finishes on the last Friday at mid-day.
 On the last Friday. lunch will be provided.
 Weekends are free, but meals are available at the Centro Studi.

 For the pre-course modules (specialized monographic courses the week before the main course), check the website for starting and ending dates.

 The course fee should be paid within one month to secure your place at the course on a first-come first-served basis.

 The fee covers lodging in twin rooms at the Centro Studi, full board, course materials and books.
 See http://www.eepe.org/registration/ for further information about the fees.

 Cancellation fee: If you cancel at least before 15th April you will receive a full refund of the course fee except a cancellation fee of euro 200

 Participation for only part of the course

 Preference will be given to students who attend all 3 weeks.